Intrinsic Diophantine approximation on the unit circle and its Lagrange spectrum: Abstract

 \section{Abstract}

-Let $\LLL(S^1)$ be the Lagrange spectrum arising from intrinsic Diophantine approximation of a unit circle $S^1$ by its rational points.
+Let $\LLL(S^1)$ be the Lagrange spectrum arising from intrinsic Diophantine approximation on the unit circle $S^1$ by its rational points.
 We give a complete description of the structure of $\LLL(S^1)$ below its smallest accumulation point.
-We use digit expansions of points on $S^1$, which was originally introduced by Romik in 2008 as an analogue of simple continued fraction of a real number.
+To this end, we use digit expansions of points on $S^1$, which were originally introduced by Romik in 2008 as an analogue of simple continued fraction of a real number.
 We prove that the smallest accumulation point of $\LLL(S^1)$ is 2.
 Also we characterize the points on $S^1$ whose Lagrange numbers are less than 2 in terms of Romik's digit expansions.
-Our theorem is an analogue of a celebrated theorem of Markoff on badly approximable real numbers.
+Our theorem is the analogue of the celebrated theorem of Markoff on badly approximable real numbers.